magento/devdocs/guides/v2.2/cloud/release-notes/cloud-tools.md

    -  {:.new}Updated the `composer.json` file for the `{{ site.data.var.ct }}` package to add a dependency for the `magento/magento-cloud-patches` v1.0.0 package.

-   -  {:.fix}<!--MAGECLOUD-4661-->Fixed an issue that caused the `{{ site.data.var.ct }}` patching process to fail when applying security-only patches for versions 2.3.2 and later releases.
+   -  {:.fix}<!--MAGECLOUD-4661-->Fixed an issue that caused the `{{ site.data.var.ct }}` patching process to fail when applying security-only patches for versions 2.3.2 and later.
 This issue was introduced by the new versioning scheme adopted for security-only patches in {{ site.data.var.ee }} v2.3.3.
 See [Security-only patches]({{ site.baseurl }}/guides/v2.3/release-notes/bk-release-notes.html#security-only-patches).

 -  {:.fix}**Patches and critical fixes**–Update your Cloud environments with `{{ site.data.var.ct }}` version 2002.0.22 to apply the following patches and critical fixes.
 These patches are included in the `magento/magento-cloud-patches` v1.0.0 package.